A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: The COLIBRE model and simulations

 In addition to the variable heating temperature, the model includes variable SN energies (for CCSN feedback, but not for SNIa).
 The energies injected per unit time by CCSN are not equal to those expected from the SSP represented by the particle (given its age and metallicity), but rather $f_\mr{E}$ times that value. $f_\mr{E}$ for CCSN can be both smaller and larger than unity, and varies with the stellar birth pressure, with minimum and maximum values between $0.1$ and $4$ (but dependent on resolution).
 This variation is required because the stochastic thermal feedback may result in an over- or underestimate of the true radiative losses, which cannot be predicted robustly at our numerical resolution (\citealt{Chaikin2025}).
 Therefore, calibration of $f_\mr{E}$ is necessary if one wishes to reproduce both galaxy masses and sizes simultaneously.
 For CCSN feedback, a fraction $f_\mr{kin}=0.1$ of the energy is injected kinetically in the form of low-velocity kicks, using a target velocity of 50 km~s$^{-1}$.
 The kicks are done in pairs, in random but opposite directions in a way that conserves energy, momentum and angular momentum (\citealt{Chaikin2023}).
 The role of kinetic feedback is to generate turbulence in the ISM, helping to stabilize the gas against star formation.

 COLIBRE also includes early stellar feedback alongside CCSNe (despite calling these `early', these processes continue to operate after the SN phase).
 This includes: 1) stellar winds, 2) radiation pressure and 3) H~\textsc{ii} regions.
-Early stellar feedback is detailed in Benítez-Llambay et al. (2025 in prep.).
+Early stellar feedback is detailed in \cite{BenitezLlambay2025}.
 Stellar winds and radiation pressure are both modeled as momentum injections, which depend on the metallicity and age of the SSP.
 These momentum injections are modeled as kinetic feedback with velocity increments of 50 km~s$^{-1}$.